DiAngelo/rucker/doc/naming-conventions.md

 ### SASS

-We use camelCase for variables and functions
+We use camelCase for variables and functions so it is easier to separate SASS code from CSS that it generates.

 **Example:**

 ```
 $rkrNamespace
-mxBoxModifiers()
+rkrMxBoxModifiers()
 ```